ava76er27/AshitaProfiles/README.md

 avAtk set is Pet Attack gear with a different staff not to be confused with a Magic Attack Bonus Staff.
 This work for me and am not you and if you have opinion your absolutely right.

 I Added Siphon Routine that picks the Right Day for max Siphon.
-How to setup is in XML file.
+How to setup this up is in XML file with more details.
-					Ashita looks in the folder Scripts under Ashita Folder for the folder siphon for files called
+					Ashita looks in the Ashita Folder under Scripts for the folder siphon for files called

 					dark.txt earth.txt fire.txt ice.txt light.txt thunder.txt
 					water.txt wind.txt.

-  Example wind.txt in ashita - scripts - siphon folder:
+  Example wind.txt in ashita folder - scripts folder - siphon folder for wind.txt:

 					/ma "Air Spirit" <me>
 					/wait 6